 Employers spend a great deal of time and money making sure that their employees have the very best possible benefits.
 It’s all a part of making sure employees are happy and healthy in order to be productive at work.
 Based on the most recent research, organizations in the USA spend around $0.43 for every dollar of payroll just for employee benefits, including health, dental, vision, and prescription insurance, life insurance, retirement funds, stock options, paid time off, and employee assistance programs.

-The problem is, companies are not doing enough to communication the value of the programs that they can measure so that employees understand.
-They often limit their communication efforts to specific times, like during recruitment, onboarding, or open enrollment periods.
+The problem is, companies are not doing enough to communicate the value of their programs so that employees are aware of them, or understand their options.
+Too many firms often limit their communication efforts to specific times, like during recruitment, onboarding, or open enrollment periods.

 The good news is that in today's technology-driven world, there are multiple ways to communicate employee benefits with your workforce.
-It is important to note that each employer will want to evaluate how employees prefer to be communicated with and then develop plans to tap into these resources when creating communications.
-Read on to learn some of the different ways that employers share benefit plan information with employees.
+It is important to note that each employer will want to evaluate how employees prefer to be informed and then develop plans to tap into these resources when creating communications.
+Read on to learn some of the different ways that employers share benefit-plan information with employees.

 Whether handled informally or via formal sessions facilitated by your benefit plan administrators, benefit meetings can be an effective way of getting plan information and questions answered quickly.
 Make it a policy that all new hires get a chance to talk with a benefit plan administrator before selecting any benefits for the coming year.

 Your on-site benefit administrator can also be available to schedule meetings with employees if they have specific questions about how to use their benefits.
 This can be especially important if there are claims issues.
 During open enrollment, make sure that your plan administrative team is also available to conduct talks to highlight important updates to the benefit plan and encourage more employees to participate in the group offerings.